 Spot gold may retreat into $1,864-$1,877 range

-The failure suggests a completion of the first bounce from the June 4 low of $1,855.59 or an extension of the drop from the June 1 high of $1,916.40.
+The failures indicate an extension of the correction from the June 1 high of $1,916.40.
+Three waves make up the correction.
+The third wave labelled c is unfolding.

-In either case, the metal is expected to drop into the target zone.
+It is not very clear how far this wave could travel.
+A long wave c may travel to $1,843, while a short one could end around $1,864.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.